BladeRunnerJS/scaling-js-apps/services/usercard_services.md

 * `userRetrieved( user )` called when the user is successfully retrieved
 * `userRetrievalFailed( code, message )` called if there is a problem - *we don't expect this*

-One way of achieving this is by `UsercardViewModel` a listener by implementing these functions and passing a reference to `this` in as the `listener`.
+One way of achieving this is by making `UsercardViewModel` a listener by implementing these functions and passing a reference to `this` in as the `listener`.

 ```js